bunkerity/bunkerweb/docs/security-tuning.md

 STREAM support :white_check_mark:

 The Let's Encrypt DNS plugin facilitates the automatic creation, renewal, and configuration of Let's Encrypt certificates using DNS challenges.

 This plugin offers seamless integration with various DNS providers for streamlined certificate management.

+**List of features**

 - Automatic creation and renewal of Let's Encrypt certificates
 - Integration with DNS providers for DNS challenges
 - Generate wildcard certificates
 - Configuration options for customization and flexibility

-Settings of the Let's Encrypt DNS plugin :
+**Settings of the Let's Encrypt DNS plugin**

 | Setting                            | Default   | Context   | Multiple | Description                                                                             |
 | ---------------------------------- | --------- | --------- | -------- | --------------------------------------------------------------------------------------- |